-(CNN) -- Here's a look at what you need to know about the United States Constitution, which establishes and sets forth the ultimate law of the land.
+Here’s a look at the United States Constitution, which establishes and sets forth the ultimate law of the land.

 The Constitution is comprised of a preamble, seven articles and 27 amendments (last addition in 1992).

-The first three articles of the Constitution sets up the federal system by dividing power between three branches of government - the legislative, executive and judicial.
-The fourth and tenth amendments insure states' rights and separate the federal and state governments.
+The first three articles of the Constitution set up the federal system by dividing power between three branches of government - the legislative, executive and judicial.
+The Fourth and Tenth Amendments insure states’ rights and separate the federal and state governments.